hughsk/module-generator/README.md

 })
 ```

-This also installs `tape@lastest` as a default dependency and stores it in your `package.json`.
+This also installs `tape@lastest` as a default devDependency and stores it in your `package.json`.
 To avoid the auto-installation (e.g. for offline use), you can use the `--offline` or `-o` flags.

 Example: